 This pupil heat map shows where pupils currently attending the school live.

 This School Guide heat map has been plotted using official pupil data taken from the last School Census collected by the Department for Education.
-It is a visualisation of where pupils lived at the time of the last School Census (released annually in July).
+It is a visualisation of where pupils lived at the time of the annual School Census.

 Our heat maps use groups of postcodes, not individual postcodes, and have naturally soft edges.
 All pupils are included in the mapping (i.e. children with siblings already at the school, high priority pupils and selective and/or religious admissions) but we may have removed statistical ‘outliers’ with more remote postcodes that do not reflect majority admissions.

 For some schools, the heat map may be a useful indicator of the catchment area but our heat maps are not the same as catchment area maps.
 Catchment area maps, published by the school or local authority, are based on geographical admissions criteria and show actual cut-off distances and pre-defined catchment areas for a single admission year.

 This information is provided as a guide only.
 The areas from which pupils are admitted to a school can change from year to year to reflect the number of siblings and pupils admitted under high priority admissions criteria.

 3 steps to help parents gather catchment information for a school:

 See Pupil heat maps FAQs for more information about the source of pupil heat map data.